-Structure of this paper
+1.3 Structure of this paper

-This Draft Decision includes proposed amendments to the ERC, Guideline No. 19 - Energy Price and Product and Disclosure (Guideline 19) and Licences.
+This final decision includes proposed amendments to the ERC, Guideline 19 and Licences.
 This paper is structured as follows:

-- Chapter 1: provides an introduction that provides background information and the purpose of the proposed amendments - Chapter 2: provides the Draft Decision on proposed amendments to the Energy Retail Code - Chapter 3: provides the Draft Decision on proposed amendments to Guideline 19 - Chapter 4: provides a discusses the Commission's proposal to amend Retail Licences
+- Chapter 1: provides background information and sets out the rationale for the amendments - Chapter 2: provides the discussion and the Commission's final decision to the amendments to the ERC - Chapter 3: provides the discussion and the Commission's final decision to amendments to Guideline 19 - Chapter 4: provides the discussion and the Commission's final decision to the amendments to Licences.